batuhancetinkaya1/2D-Platformer-Game/README.md

   ![WhatsApp Görsel 2024-12-27 saat 19 39 28_abcb07c3](https://github.com/user-attachments/assets/8b5fdefb-8609-4fa9-97c7-412ec8455b1b)
   **Night**
   ![WhatsApp Görsel 2024-12-27 saat 19 39 55_3508a9a9](https://github.com/user-attachments/assets/1fc0e7ef-53ee-4620-9714-ec154bd5f06c)

-- **Final Boss Fight**: The game culminates in an intense Player vs Bot showdown, with the bot using basic AI mechanics.

 ### Level Progression
-- **Key Mechanism**: The key must be retrieved to unlock the final door.
+- **Why Do We Need Key?**: The key must be retrieved to unlock the final door.
 Unlocking the final door triggers the arena fight, the last step of the game.

+- **Final Boss Fight**: It is the arena fight scene on Player vs Bot mode.

 ---